Solitons with Self-induced Topological Nonreciprocity: Abstract

 \section{Abstract}

-The nonlinear Schrödinger equation supports solitons -- self-interacting, localized states that behave as nearly independent objects.
-We show solitons with self-induced nonreciprocal dynamics in a discrete nonlinear Schrödinger equation.
-This nonreciprocal behavior, dependent on soliton power, arises from the interplay between linear and nonlinear terms in the equations of motion.
+The nonlinear Schr\"odinger equation supports solitons---self-interacting, localized states that behave as nearly independent objects.
+Here, we show the existence of solitons with self-induced nonreciprocal dynamics in a discrete nonlinear Schr\"odinger equation.
+This nonreciprocal behavior, dependent on soliton power and symmetry, occurs when parity is broken in a lattice with an Ablowitz-Ladik type of nonlinearity.
 Initially stable at high power, solitons exhibit nonreciprocal instabilities as power decreases, leading to unidirectional acceleration and amplification.
 This behavior is topologically protected by winding numbers on the solitons’ mean-field Hamiltonian and their stability matrix, linking nonlinear dynamics and point gap topology in non-Hermitian Hamiltonians.

 Nonreciprocity, or the unequal behavior of channels moving in opposite directions, is a peculiar feature of physical systems that lack spatial reflection and time-reversal symmetries.
 It has wide applications in optical and electrical circuit components~\cite{sounas2017non,nagulu2020non}, such as isolators~\cite{jalas2013and} and circulators~\cite{tanaka1965active}, which are crucial for source protection and prevention of spurious interferences.
 Some platforms rely on a magnetic field to break the necessary symmetries~\cite{doi:https://doi.org/10.1002/0471213748.ch6,dotsch2005applications,shoji2012mzi,wang2005optical,bi2011chip}, while others achieve nonreciprocity, for example, by spatially and temporally modulating resonator arrays~\cite{kamal2011noiseless,yu2009complete,hafezi2012optomechanically,PhysRevLett.123.063901,kim2015non}.